Daniel-McCarthy/SPPS/README.md

 # Install dependencies
 sudo apt install 7zip
 make install
+make install-dev # optional, for development work only

 # Copy your ISO file to iso/SLUS_20199.iso
 # Extract the elf file (or run make extract-iso) and copy it to /config/SLUS_20199/SLUS_201.99